shiver-me-timbers/smt-building/README.md

 ```
 ### Usage

-This library provides an API for creating `Builder`s by populating it with code `Block`s.
-Any added `Block`s will not be
+This library provides an API for creating `Builder`s by populating them with code `Block`s.
+All `Block`s are evaluated
-evaluated until the `build()` method is called, at which point all the `Block`s will be evalutated in the order dictated
-by the `Builder` implementation.
+when the `build()` method is called.
+They will be evaluated in the order dictated by the `Builder` implementation.

 ```java
 final Block<Integer> increment = new Block<Integer>() {